Canine Brain Tumor Research

 We have people coming from near and far to participate in these studies.
 If you are in the local area, we will be happy to see you through the Neurology service for diagnosis and MRI.
 For all interested, see the steps below.

 - Your veterinarian can use the link to the right to request enrollment of a dog in a trial: "Apply for Brain Tumor Clinical Trials Program".
-You or your veterinarian may also call 612-624-2485 to speak with the Clinical Investigation Center.

 - In order to determine if the tumor is operable and fits the study, Dr. Pluhar needs to see the tumor on MRI.